smartdevicelink/sdl_core_guides/docs/Remote Control Guide/index.md

 ## Consent

-The behavior of module allocation in SDL core is shown in the following table:
+The behavior of module allocation in SDL Core is shown in the following table:

 !!!
 NOTE
 The driver is always considered to be within the service area.